Peter Dupas: Renita Brunton

 Dupas is a suspect in the murder of 31-year-old Brunton in the kitchen of her second-hand clothing store at a mall in Sunbury, Victoria on 5 November 1993.
 Investigators found that Brunton had been stabbed 106 times.

 Kathleen Downes

 Dupas is a suspect in the murder of 95-year-old Downes at the Brunswick Lodge nursing home in Brunswick.
-Downes was stabbed to death at 6:30 a.m. on 31 December 1997, a month after Halvagis's murder.
+Downes was stabbed to death at 6:30 a.m. on 31 December 1997, one month after Halvagis's murder.
 Police investigations revealed Dupas had telephoned the nursing home some time before the murder.
 Dupas was charged with Downes's murder in February 2018.

 Marriage

 While imprisoned at Melbourne's Pentridge Prison, Dupas formed a relationship with mental health nurse Grace McConnell, who was 16 years his senior.
 The pair married in 1987 inside Castlemaine Gaol.

 McConnell described her marriage to Dupas during the inquest into the murder of Halvagis:

 "He insisted that he was in love with me .... and that with my help he could come out of himself and become a normal person.
 I agreed (to marry Dupas), not out of particular love for this man but from a sense of responsibility to helping him become a useful member of the community.
 In my mind, our relationship was mother and son.

 "Our sex life was very basic, almost non-existent.
 I would go along with it out of a sense of responsibility ...
 It got to the stage where I could not bear him touching me.

 His new wife found him to be self-obsessed, lazy, needy, and a snob, and they divorced during the mid-1990s.